mathmagson/rollaball/README.md

 - Now you've turned the pickup GameObject into a prefab.
 - In the next section, you'll instantiate it around the play area for your players to collect.

+## Add more collectibles
+- Okay, let's fill the play area with rotating pickup objects.
+- Before you start, let's get things organized.
+- In the Hierarchy, create a new GameObject and call it "PickUp Parent".
+- In the Inspector, right-click the Transform component title and select Reset to reset pickup parent to origin.
+- Then, in the Hierarchy, drag the pickup GameObject onto pickup parent.
+- Next, make sure that you have the child pickup GameObject selected in Hierarchy, not the parent.
+- Select the gizmo in the upper right of the scene view to switch to a top down view.
+- Now use your scroll wheel to zoom out a little so you can see the entire play area.
+- Okay, let's start placing pickup objects.
+- Move the first pickup GameObject somewhere you like.
+- Next, let's duplicate the GameObject.
+- Make sure it's selected, and then go to Edit > Duplicate.
+- You can use the hot keys control-D for Windows or command-D for Mac OS.
+- Now place the second instance of the prefab.
+- Using the hot keys, create some more pickup GameObjects and place them around the play area.
+- About 12 is a good number for this game.
+- To make this easier, you can move parallel to the ground or XZ plane by selecting the XZ plane at the center of the gizmo.
+- At the moment, the collectible objects are present in the game.
+But the player can't actually collect them.
+That functionality is the next thing you're going to add.

 ## Built With
 - Unity
 - Visual Studio